Core Principle

 - Extended endpoints (no research-specific APIs)

-- Research collaborators with a signed agreement (case-by-case)
+Available To:- Research partners with a signed agreement (case-by-case)

 - Full HSI access